Yash0605/DSA/Practice/Graphs/Numbers With Same Consecutive Differences/readme.md

 `Prac 2`

-Used Brute Force DFS => checked for all the 10 digits for digits other than first digit => This means in the worst case Time Complexity=O(9⋅10^n−1 )
+Used Brute Force DFS => checked for all the 10 digits for digits other than first digit => This means in the worst case Time Complexity=O(9⋅10^n−1 ) where as for optimized dfs its 2^n as we explore only 2 branches everytime

 ```python
 for i in range(10):